Skip to main content

 superAdminWhether this project is the super administrator project (see above).false

 featuresA list of optional features that are enabled for the project.
-Allowed values are:
+Values related to access control include:

 defaultPatientAccessPolicyThe default AccessPolicy applied to all Patient Users invited to this Project.
 This is required to enable open patient registration.